F28-none/statusL/README.md

 }
 ```
 ## Default Config
-this is an example configuration for py_linevim
+this is an example configuration
 ```lua
 vim.fn.Py_line_config({
 --     icon_mode = '#', -- icon for mode